cassiozen/FatBee/README.md

 <img src="./fatbee.png" width="940" />
 </p>

-### Mixing a familiar layout sith scientifically-proven ergonomic principles
+### Mixing a familiar layout with scientifically-proven ergonomic principles

 ## What?